hp29iu/05-FPS-Maze/README.md

 # 05-FPS-Maze
 <Project 5 - FPS Maze Game> AI Dooms Day, 13 November 2021

 AI has dominated the world.
-Your mission is to escape from the disasterous maze filled with multiple Robots trying to terminate you.
-Please utilize your gun effectively to acquire the "key" to end the infinte loop of maze.
+Your mission is to escape from the disastrous maze filled with multiple Robots trying to terminate you.
+Please utilize your gun effectively to acquire the "key" to end the infinite loop of the maze.

 ## Implementation
 - Add MiniMap